Laurence Street: Career

 Street became a barrister at the New South Wales Bar in 1951.
 As a barrister, he practised extensively in equity, commercial law and maritime law.
 In 1965, he was appointed as a judge of the New South Wales Supreme Court in the Equity Division.
 In 1974, at age 47, Street became the youngest Chief Justice since 1844.
 In 1976 he was appointed a Knight Commander of the Order of St Michael and St George.
 He retired in 1988 and was appointed Companion of the Order of Australia in 1989.

-Following his retirement from the bench, Street became a director and later chairman of Fairfax Media and a director of Monte dei Paschi di Siena, the oldest bank in the world.
+Following his retirement from the bench, Street became a director and later chairman of Fairfax Media, and a director of Monte dei Paschi di Siena.
 He also held office as Australian and world president of the International Law Association, London of which he was a life vice president.
 He was a member of several professional organisations, including an Honorary Fellow of the Australian Institute of Building and an Honorary Member of the Society of Construction Law Australia.
 He was a patron of the Jessie Street National Women's Library and the Jessie Street Trust, which uphold his mother's legacy in women's rights and Indigenous Australian rights.
 In 1986 he became the first patron of Australian Dispute Resolution Association, and from 1989, he worked prolifically in mediation and alternative dispute resolution.
 This work included 1,500 mediations, mainly in major commercial disputes.

 In 2007, Street led the review of a decision by Queensland's Director of Public Prosecution in the 2004 case of an Indigenous Australian death in custody, and conducted the first mediation over the return to Australia of Indigenous Australian remains from the National History Museum in London.
 In 2008, he chaired the integration of procedural protocols between the Australian Federal Police, the Australian Security Intelligence Organisation and the Commonwealth Director of Prosecutions, and chaired an inquiry into the Defence Force Disciplinary System.
 In 2005, he oversaw the Defence Department's $8 billion air warfare destroyer project.